AlexaCRM/alexacrm.github.io/datapress/administration/disable-user.md

 ## How to disable a user in Maker portal

-Dataverse Integration provides capability to associate WordPress users with Dataverse Integration records to provide more opportunities to build self-service customer portals.
+DataPress (Dataverse Integration) provides capability to associate WordPress users with DataPress (Dataverse Integration) records to provide more opportunities to build self-service customer portals.

 When a bound user signs in, your website receives data from the bound record.
 To bind user manually, you should go to Users -> All Users in WordPress Admin Area and fond this user.
 Then hover the mouse cursor over the username and click 'Dataverse Binding', choose 'Manual' mode and find necessary record from the Contact table.
 Click Add and Apply to save settings.